ash0ne/rclone-docker-wrapper/README.md

 # Rclone OneDrive Docker Wrapper

-A docker wrapper around rclone that syncs to OneDrive from Docker/unRAID every day
+A docker wrapper around rclone that syncs to OneDrive from Docker/unRAID everyday.

 The only thing that this docker container does is sync/backup whatever you mount at `/data` to a directory named `/rclone-backup` in your OneDrive.
 I might considere adding other remote sources later.